 The crank handle chain has to be tensioned to ensure good functioning of the lifting mechanism.
-First, untighten the fixing bolt of the chain tensioner.
-Then, move the chain tensioner towards the chain until the chain is slightly tensioned.
-Tighten the bolting.
+First, unbolt and remove the chain drive cover.
+Then, loosen the crank handle's fastening bolts.
+Now, move the handle downwards along the rear carriage leg to tension the chain.